Eco-Friendly Grass Alternatives For A Low Maintenance Lawn

 Southwest

-Pappas believes when you are in a desert or water-conservative area, lawn alternatives should be your first choice.
+Pappas believes that when you are in a desert or water-conservative area, lawn alternatives should be your first choice.
 THE NRDC says that western states continue to have extreme drought, and the governments there have even given rebates to convert from lawns to drought-tolerant landscaping.

 Using succulents and other native plants with gravel or rock gardens can help with filtration, conserve moisture, and reduce runoff once it does rain.